12-06-2003

 - as to the user: hands should be washed after eating and before touching the tape; no smoking or eating in the work area.

-- Keep media well away from diffused magnetic fields; even weak magnetic fields can lead to erasure of recorded content.
+A few recommendations General - Keep media well away from diffused magnetic fields; even weak magnetic fields can lead to erasure of recorded content.

 - Never store media on top of apparatus.
 Electric appliances almost invariably produce magnetic fields and heat.